c-kick/DOMule/README.md

 DOMule eliminates the need for manual class-based selectors or IDs by letting elements self-identify their dependencies, making the code cleaner and reducing the reliance on external targeting.

 # What DOMule does
-- On page load, it initializes itself as a deferred JavaScript module
+- On page load, it initializes itself as a JavaScript module
 - Firstly, global/window event handlers are set up, and then the system waits for the page (DOM) to load
 - On load (DOM has loaded) it scans the DOM for `data-requires` attributes and compiles a list of modules to be loaded
 - This list is de-duped, and then all modules are (down)loaded asynchronously, in the order they were found